 The UKCA (UK Conformity Assessed) Mark is the new UK product marking for goods being placed on the market in Great Britain (England, Wales, and Scotland).
 It covers most goods that previously required the CE marking.

-Element's team of engaged experts provides equipment manufacturers UKCA mark guidance to allow for a smooth transition for their products to meet the new standards.
+Our team of engaged experts provides equipment manufacturers with UKCA Mark Testing, Certification, and Guidance to allow for a smooth transition for your products to meet the new standards for both the UK and EU markets.

 We have an in-depth understanding of the requirements to review the product's test reports, labeling, instructions for use, and declaration of conformity to guide you through the process.
 By using our expertise and knowledge, we ensure your obligations are met in conjunction with the UKCA mark requirements.